bxparks/AceTimeTools/README.md

     * `$ git clone https://github.com/eggert/tz`
 * [AceTimePython](https://github.com/bxparks/AceTimePython)
     * This causes a partial circular dependency.
-    * AceTimeTool generates the `zonedb` files used by the AceTimePython classes.
+    * AceTimeTools generates the `zonedb` files used by the AceTimePython classes.
-    * But AceTimeTool feeds the in-memory transient versions of the `zonedb` files into the `zone_processor.py` module in AceTimePython to estimate the Transition buffer sizes, which is then included in the actual `src/acetime/zonedb` files written into the AceTimePython library.
+    * But AceTimeTools feeds the in-memory transient versions of the `zonedb` files into the `zone_processor.py` module in AceTimePython to estimate the Transition buffer sizes, which is then included in the actual `src/acetime/zonedb` files written into the AceTimePython library.